Skip to content

 wallaby-kangaroo-island

 Kangaroo Island couldn’t be called such if it weren’t full of kangaroos!
 And you’ll see plenty on them.
-During the day they prefer to sleep but in the evening it’s quite easy to see them.
+During the day, they prefer to sleep, but it’s quite easy to see them in the evening.

 In addition to kangaroos, there are many Wallaby and Possum (relatives of the American opossums).
-One interesting thing about Koalas is that they emit a sound that it’s similar to the wild boar.
+One interesting thing about Koalas is that they emit sounds similar to the wild boar.

 Other animals quite common on the island are the Bandicoot, the New Zealand Fur Seals, the Sea Lions, six species of bats, and an infinity of birds.
-So if you are a photographer it’s a good idea to bring with you some telephoto lenses and a sturdy tripod.
+So, if you are a photographer, bring a telephoto lens and a sturdy tripod.

 kangaroo island long exposure

-There would be plenty of other things to say about this wonderful place where I left my heart.
+There would be many other things to say about this wonderful place where I left my heart.

 For those who love nature and are lucky enough to travel to that part of the world, a visit to Kangaroo Island is a must, but be careful: among the side effects, there is a strong desire to return to Kangaroo Island more than once…